MADE-Apps/MADE.NET/docs/articles/features/networking.md

 # Using the Networking package

+The Networking package contains a collection of helpers for applications that use `HttpClient` for making network requests to APIs.

 ## Making simple network requests using NetworkRequest instances

 The Network package comes with a variety of `NetworkRequest` types that can be used to perform network requests without a lot of additional overhead.